Avokano911/Practice/README.md

-# Practice What I learnt from Uni
+# Practice What I learnt